Artists of the Hawks

 In 1952, he was a principle in the creation of the first 3-D comic book (for Mighty Mouse).
 During the 1960's, he illustrated Robin Moore's novel, Tales of the Green Beret, for the Chicago-Tribune New York News Syndicate.
 Some of the newspapers that it appeared in were the NY Daily News, Chicago Tribune, Los Angeles Times, and so on.
 He has also been responsible for Winnie Winkle (for Tribune Media Services) and Big Ben Bolt (for King Features Syndicate).
 Joe was an editor for DC Comics for a period of 25 years.

-Kubert has written and illustrated four graphic novels: Tor, Abraham Stone, Fax from Sarajevo, and Yossel: April 19, 1943.
-He has illustrated Sgt.
-Rock: Between Hell and a Hard Place, the latter which was written by Brian Azzarello.
+Kubert has written and illustrated the following graphic novels: Tor, Abraham Stone, and Yossel: April 19, 1943.
+He has also illustrated Sgt.
+Rock: Between Hell and a Hard Place.

 Copyright Avi Green.
 All rights reserved.

-Hawkfan Homepage History of the Hawks Profiles Timelines Cool Stuff Recommended Links
+Hawkfan Homepage History of the Hawks Profiles Cool Stuff Recommended Links